-When choosing a neighborhood, one must consider many factors such as schools, safety and easy traveling.
-Luckily, Hamilton is a flexible city with many neighborhoods to choose from.
-Below, we compile some of the best six neighborhoods in Hamilton:
+Hamilton is a flexible city with many neighborhoods to choose from.
+Below, we’ve compiled some of the best six neighborhoods in Hamilton:

 This evergreen neighborhood will be ideal for families that enjoy being around nature - it is home to Pier 4 Park and the immaculate Bayfront Park, North End, split into two neighborhoods, North End West and North East West.
-The historic neighborhood of North End is between Hamilton Harbour, the CNR railway line, and the famous St. Lawrence Catholic Elementary school, which is also based in this area.
+The historic neighborhood of North End is between Hamilton Harbour, the CNR railway line, and the famous St. Lawrence Catholic Elementary School.

-The Neighbourhood combines Kirkendall North and Kirkendall South.
+The neighborhood combines Kirkendall North and Kirkendall South.
 Kirkendall North is home to St. Joseph Catholic School, a top-rated school that offers the French immersion program from kindergarten students to grade eight.
-On the other hand, Kirkendall South has the feel of a more relaxed part of the neighborhood, with Highlands Garden Park and the Bruce Trail, also known as the Chedoke Redial Trail.
+Alternatively, Kirkendall South has the feel of a more relaxed part of the neighborhood, with Highlands Garden Park and the Bruce Trail, also known as the Chedoke Redial Trail.

-Located right in the middle of King and Main Street intersection, Delta West is a picturesque neighborhood with a well-kept rose garden and a tropical greenhouse open to the public throughout the year.
-It is also home to St, Baptist Elementary school.
+Located right in the middle of the King and Main Street intersection, Delta West is a picturesque neighborhood with a well-kept rose garden and a tropical greenhouse open to the public throughout the year.
+It is also home to St. Baptist Elementary School.